 However, an important word of caution: just because your test result is statistically significant doesn’t always mean it’s truly trustworthy.

 There are lots of ways to derive a statistically significant result by “cheating.”
-In fact, we’re working on a whole new article related to this topic!
-Stay tuned.
+But that’s a whole topic for another conversation. . .

 The lower the p-value, the more significant the finding.

-So, in summary, a statistically significant result shows us the result is unlikely due to just random chance or error.
-There’s strong evidence we’ve found a winner.
-That's surprising.
-And, therefore, significant.
+A statistically significant result shows us: the result is unlikely due to just random chance or error under the null hypothesis.
+There’s strong evidence to reject the null hypothesis and declare a winner.

-We can, then, take our winning result and implement it with confidence, knowing that it will indeed lift conversions on our website.
+So we can take our winning result and implement it with confidence, knowing that it will likely lift conversions on our website.

-Without achieving a statistically significant result, we’re left in the dark.
+Without a statistically significant result, we’re left in the dark.

-We have no way to know whether we’ve actually, accurately called a winner, made an error, or got results just due to just random chance or noise.
+We have no way to know whether we’ve actually, accurately called a winner, made an error, or achieved our results just due to random chance.

-For this reason, understanding what statistical significance is and how to apply it is so important.
-We don’t want to be wrong in calling and implementing supposed winners.
+That’s why understanding what statistical significance is and how to apply it is so important.
+We don’t want to implement supposed winners without strong evidence and rigour.

 But for now, statistical significance is what we use.
 So apply it.
 Properly.